 Brief History of Cadaqués

 The earliest written records of Cadaqués date back to the 9th century.
-In fact, the town is considerably older and was first settled by Iberians and visited by Greeks, Romans and Egyptians who used the natural harbour as a stopping off point during voyages around the Mediterranean.
+In fact, the town is considerably older.
+It was first settled by Iberians and visited by Greeks, Romans, and Egyptians, who used the natural harbour as a stopping-off point during voyages around the Mediterranean.

 By the nineteenth century, Cadaqués had established trade routes and developed industries such as anchovy and tuna processing as well as winemaking, cork, olive oil and soap production.
 When these industries declined at the start of the twentieth century, many residents emigrated to the Americas.

-The most successful of these emigrants later returned to Cadaqués and built the luxurious Modernista style houses which can be seen scattered along the length of the bay.
-During the 1960s, the town became a popular destination for tourists drawn by its laid-back charm, natural beauty and of course… Salvador Dalí.
+The most successful of these emigrants later returned to Cadaqués and built luxurious Modernista-style houses, which can be seen scattered along the length of the bay.
+During the 1960s, the town became a popular destination for tourists drawn by its laid-back charm, natural beauty and, of course… Salvador Dalí.

 Salvador Dalí and Cadaqués

 Dalí was born in nearby Figueres and first visited Cadaqués as a child during family holidays.
-The town and surrounding coastline clearly inspired him and feature in some of his most famous works including The Spectre of Sex Appeal, The Persistence of Memory or Port of Cadaqués (Night).
+The town and surrounding coastline inspired him and are featured in some of his most famous works, including The Spectre of Sex Appeal, The Persistence of Memory, and Port of Cadaqués (Night).

 The Dalí house museum in Portlligat